 Preach the word; be instant in season, out of season; reprove, rebuke, exhort with all longsuffering and doctrine.
 For the time will come when they will not endure sound doctrine; but after their own lusts shall they heap to themselves teachers, having itching ears; 2 Timothy 4:2-3

-1. Any teaching which declares that Christians must reach a state of sinless perfection in this life wherein they no longer need to be justified by faith alone and rely solely upon the forgiveness of sin and the imputed righteousness of our Lord Jesus Christ for acceptance before God and eternal life is a serious departure from the word of God.
+1. Any teaching which declares that Christians must reach such a state of holiness and sanctification in this life wherein they no longer need to be justified by faith and no longer rely solely upon the forgiveness of sin and the imputed righteousness of our Lord Jesus Christ for acceptance before God and eternal life is a serious departure from the word of God.

 The Flames of "Purgatory"?

-11. Teaching that those believers who have not reached perfectly sinless sanctification will burn and suffer in a place called "Purgatory" is a serious departure from the word of God.
+2. Teaching that those Christian believers who have not reached perfect sinless sanctification in this life will burn and suffer after death in a place called "Purgatory" is a serious departure from the word of God.
 The sanctification, of even the best saint, is never perfect enough in this life to merit eternal life.

-12. Teaching that certain believers called "Saints" have attained to such a state of holiness that they are completely without sin either in thought, word, motive, or deed and that only sinless, perfectly sanctified "Holy Saints" will go directly to heaven is a serious departure from the word of God.
+3. Teaching that certain believers called "Saints" have attained to such a state of holiness that they are completely without sin either in thought, word, motive, or deed and that only sinless, perfectly sanctified "Holy Saints" will go directly to heaven is a serious departure from the word of God.

-13. Teaching that God's mercy and absolution from sin's guilt or punishment are dispensed through the personal word and mediatorial office of a person called a "priest" and that sinners obtain the mercy of God and absolution from sin's guilt or punishment by "Going to Confession" and contritely confessing all of their sins to this person who is called a "priest" and who is addressed in the "Confessional" with the words, "Father, forgive me for I have sinned...." followed by a complete listing of their known sins is a serious departure from the word of God.
+4. Teaching that God's mercy and absolution from sin's guilt or punishment are dispensed through the personal word and mediatorial office of a celibate person called a "priest" and that sinners obtain the mercy of God and absolution from sin's guilt or punishment by "Going to Confession" and contritely confessing all of their sins to this person who is called a "priest" and who is addressed in the "Confessional" with the words, "Father, forgive me for I have sinned...." followed by a complete listing of their known sins is a serious departure from the word of God.
 Sinners are able to pray directly to and call upon the Lord for forgiveness and absolution of their sins.
 Christ is the only priest and mediator between God and man.

-14. Teaching that the partaking of any of the "Seven Sacraments" is in any way essential for the forgiveness and justification of a repentant believer in Christ is a serious departure from the word of God.
+5. Teaching that the partaking of any of the "Seven Sacraments" is meritorious or in any way essential for the forgiveness and justification of a repentant believer in Christ is a serious departure from the word of God.
 The rituals of baptism and the Lord's Supper are symbolic only and a public witness to faith in Christ's atoning blood alone for salvation.

-15. Teaching that the elements of the Lord's Supper are actually transformed into the body and blood of our Lord Jesus Christ is a serious departure from the word of God.
+6. Teaching that the elements of the Lord's Supper are literally and actually transformed into the body and blood of our Lord Jesus Christ is a serious departure from the word of God.
 Additionally, to also take literally the Lord's injunction to "wash one another's feet" before or after observance of the Lord's Supper is to misinterpret and literalize the figurative meaning of His words.

-16. Teaching that a so-called "priest" is actually re-sacrificing the Lord Jesus Christ as a propitiatory sin offering and that only ordained ministers or priests can administer the Lord's Supper is a serious departure from the word of God.
+7. Teaching that a so-called "priest" is actually re-sacrificing the Lord Jesus Christ as a propitiatory sin offering and that only ordained ministers or priests can administer the Lord's Supper is a serious departure from the word of God.
 The word of God affirms the priesthood of all believers and thus any believer can administer the Lord's Supper and baptize new believers into the body of Christ, the church.

-17. Teaching that baptism is not only a symbol but actually an act of cleansing from sin rather than a public confession of trusting in Christ as one's Savior and Lord is a serious departure from the word of God.
+8. Teaching that the baptism of new believers is actually an act of meritorious cleansing from sin rather than a public confession of trusting in Christ as one's Savior and Lord is a serious departure from the word of God.

 The word of God clearly teaches baptism by immersion for believing, repentant sinners who are old enough to believe in Jesus Christ as their personal Savior and Lord.
 While circumcision of infants was the covenantal sign of the children of Abraham in the Old Testament, the New Testament covenantal sign is water baptism by immersion for believers in Christ who are old enough to have faith in Him.
 Little children who are not of sufficient age to have personal faith in Christ are sanctified by the believing parent.
 Children are covered by the blood of Christ because of the faith of their believing parents.

-20. Teaching that lighting candles or prayers for the dead are effectual for relieving the "suffering of souls in purgatory" is a serious departure from the word of God.
+11. Teaching that lighting candles or saying prayers for the dead are effectual for relieving the "suffering of souls in purgatory" is disgusting and a serious departure from the word of God.

-22. Teaching that the doing of penance (Hail Mary's, Our Fathers, pilgrimages, self-denial, or any other form) for the remission of sin or its punishment is a serious departure from the word of God.
+13. Teaching that the doing of penance (Hail Mary's, Our Fathers, pilgrimages, self-denial, or any other form) for the remission of sin or its punishment is a serious departure from the word of God.
 Christ's sufferings alone were sufficient to completely atone for the sins of the world.

-23. Teaching that believers ought to join monasteries or nunneries where they can practice celibacy and devote their lives to poverty, penance, prayers for the dead, self-flagellation, lighting of candles, and other useless forms of sacramentalism is a serious departure from the word of God.
+14. Teaching that believers ought to join monasteries or nunneries where they can practice celibacy and devote their lives to poverty, penance, prayers for the dead, self-flagellation, lighting of candles, and other useless forms of sacramentalism and penance is a serious departure from the word of God.

-24. Teaching that believers are to venerate, respect, adore, or show devotion to an image, icon, relic, or artistic representation is a serious departure from the word of God.
+15. Teaching that believers are to venerate, respect, adore, pray to, or show devotion to an image, icon, relic, statue, or artistic representation is a serious departure from the word of God.
 The second commandment forbids this.

-25. Teaching that the virgin Mary was immaculately conceived, was without sin, and that she can intercede for sinners and answer prayers directed to her is a serious departure from the word of God.
+16. Teaching that the virgin Mary was immaculately conceived, was without sin, and that she can intercede for sinners and answer prayers directed to her is a serious departure from the word of God.
 Christ alone is the one mediator between God and man.

-27. Teaching that believers ought to petition the "Saints" for either spiritual or temporal assistance is a serious departure from the word of God.
+18. Teaching that believers ought to petition the "Saints" for either spiritual blessings or temporal assistance is a serious departure from the word of God.
 Christ alone is the one mediator between God and man.